 A good example of one such monitor is the AOC Agon AG271QX.
-It is a great mid-range solution for performance-oriented gamers who are looking for a fast monitor with a high refresh rate and a low response time that can actually offer good visuals, too.
+It is a great mid-range solution for performance-oriented gamers who are looking for a fast monitor with a high refresh rate and a low response time that can offer good visuals, too.

 As with many gaming-related products, monitors can also come with some gaudy in-your-face design, though that isn’t the case with the AG271QX.
 Quite the contrary, it is rather clean and minimalistic for a gaming monitor.
 It sports a simple black frame with fairly slim bezels, the only standout detail on the front being the red Agon logo.